Chile

 • Insufficient research and innovation

-• Disparity in incomes and wealth, mediocre education and healthcare systems, fostering social discontent
+• Incomes and wealth disparity, mediocre education and healthcare systems which fosters social discontent

 Trade exchanges